 Design a trace links taxonomy that provides semantics for trace links through a set of properties.
 The taxonomy is important during traceability model instantiation.

-Ensure the validity of our model by using two methods: a) validation by construction, b) conducting survey, and c) validation using an industrial case study from aviation.
+Ensure the validity of our model by using two methods: a) validation by construction, b) validation using an industrial case study from the aviation domain.
 In the case of validation by construction, we justify the need for creating each class, association and attribute in our traceability model.
 This validation method is unique in our model since we cannot have a case study that covers all types of artifacts, trace links, and associations.
 Therefore, we found validation by construction is effective in this situation.
-The survey provides us with feedback about traceability practices in industry which provide another way for validation.
-Finally, the industrial case study represents a real world problem that we can employ to find out whether our generic traceability model can satisfy all the requirements and hence solve the research problem.
+The survey provides us with feedback about traceability practices in industry which provides another way for validation.
+Finally, the industrial case study represents a real-world problem that we can employ to find out whether our generic traceability model can satisfy all the requirements and hence solve the research problem.

 Thesis Organization